ms/buildtogether.tech/fairness/index.md

-The only effective way to address power disparities like these is <span i="collective action">collective action</span>: many people with relatively little power each can defend their rights if they organize.
-Forty years of sustained disinformation from the rich and powerful have made many people believe that collectives are intrinsically inefficient or that they stifle innovation; ironically, the entrepreneurs and CEOs who are most vocal about the advantages of unrestricted capitalism all organize their companies along socialist lines <cite>Phillips2019</cite>.
+The only effective way to address power disparities like these is <span i="collective action">collective action</span>: many people with relatively little power can defend their rights if they band together.
+Forty years of sustained disinformation from the rich and powerful have made many people believe that collectives are intrinsically inefficient or that they stifle innovation; ironically, the entrepreneurs and CEOs who are the most vocal proponents unrestricted capitalism all organize their companies along socialist lines <cite>Phillips2019</cite>.

 As an example of what working together looks like, consider the difference between a ride-sharing company like <span i="Uber">Uber</span> and the